TABLE OF CONTENTS

 2. Choose which process model that should be presented on the space start page or choose the list view

 3. Choose to show or hide the top navigation, this gives people a very slim and simple interface.
-Usually this is done for “seldom users” of Barium Live.
+Usually this is done for “seldom users” of Process Automation.

 4. Choose to show or hide the help button, also a setting useful for those people who need a simple interface with no distractions or unnecessary parts of the interface.